bombcheck/FB.Light/README.md

 In short you will:

-1. Configure the Arduino IDE to communicate with the ESP8266
+1. Configure the Arduino IDE to communicate with the ESP8266.
-2. Upload the sketch (from this repo) The sketch is setup for a 99 pixel WS2812B RGB LED Strip on pin 3 with DMA enabled.
+2. Upload the sketch (from this repo).
+The sketch is setup for a 99 pixel WS2812B RGB LED Strip on pin 3 with DMA enabled.
-    (change the applicable options in "definitions.h" to your desire)
+    (change the applicable options in "definitions.h" to your desire).
-3. Patch FastLED Library (not neccessary when using the library included in this repo!)
+3. Patch FastLED Library (not neccessary when using the library included in this repo!):

 ```arduino
 // Note, you need to patch FastLEDs in order to use this.
 You'll get an